mg-wiewiora/to-do-list-react/README.md

-# To Do List, static version in React
+# To Do List
+Fully interactive version -> React Hooks & State Management

-> This project is a static version of the previous To-Do List application (created in other [public repository](https://mg-wiewiora.github.io/to-do-list-improved/)).
-The main goal was to migrate the existing HTML and CSS structure to the **React framework** to focus purely on component architecture.
+> This project is a React version of the previous To-Do List application (created in other [public repository](https://mg-wiewiora.github.io/to-do-list-improved/)).
+It is a fully functional To-Do List application.
+It was developed to apply core **React concepts**, focusing on advanced state management, component communication, and immutability.

 > This project was created as part of learning Front-end fundamentals.
 >